 By A. Lauren Abele (COO, Pipeline Fellowship)

-The Pipeline Fellowship, which trains women philanthropists to become angel investors, has announced its inaugural Boston class.
+The Pipeline Fellowship trains women philanthropists to become angel investors through education, mentoring, and practice.

 Editor’s note: Got a question for our guest blogger?
 Leave a message in the comments below.

 About the guest blogger: A. Lauren Abele is COO of Pipeline Fellowship, a program aiming to diversify the investor pool and connect women social entrepreneurs with investors who get them.
 Lauren holds a BA in English Literature and Environmental Studies from Washington University in St. Louis and an MPA in Economic Development and Comparative and International Affairs from Indiana University’s School for Public and Environmental Affairs (SPEA).
 Follow her on Twitter at @laurenabele.